Jentel Artist Residency

 Close January 15th at midnight (MST)

-ELIGIBILITY Residencies are intended as professional development opportunities for writers in all genres and visual artists in all media.
+ELIGIBILITY Residencies are intended as professional development opportunities for visual artists in all creative disciplines and writers in creative non-fiction, fiction, and poetry.
 Proposals for self-directed, creative residencies must be compatible with available working studio spaces, facilities, and resources.
 Artistic merit and promise are the basis for selections.
 Mature as well as emerging artists are encouraged to apply.
 Individuals enrolled in a degree program at the time of application are ineligible for residency.
 Artists and writers over 25 residing in the United States and US citizens abroad are eligible.
-Four visual artist and two writer residencies are awarded each session.
+Four visual artists and two writer residencies are awarded each session.

-DURATION OF RESIDENCY All residencies start the 15th of each month and end the 13th of the next month.
+DURATION OF RESIDENCY All residencies start on the 15th of each month and end on the 13th of the next month.
 No exceptions, please.

-CHARACTER STATEMENTS: Applicants are responsible for including contact information for three character statements from individuals who know them on a day to day personal experience, familiar with their creative work habits and ability to engage in a small community of artists.
-Your character statement individual will receive an email with a link to submit a character statement on your behalf.
-Character statements are due 7 days from deadline date.
-(We do not accept statements from Inter-Folio)
+CHARACTER STATEMENTS: During the review process, Jentel may message applicants for contact information for three individuals who know them on a day-to-day personal basis, are familiar with their creative work habits, and have the ability to engage congenially in small groups.
+Jentel will be considering these applicants for a residency award.
+Submittable will generate an email to the three individuals with a link to submit a brief character statement on behalf of the applicant.
+(Jentel does not accept statements from Inter-Folio.)

-COUPLES Couples who are artists or writers may apply individually with the understanding that one partner may be accepted and the other may not.
-Each artist or writer accepted for a residency will be offered a separate studio or work space.
+COUPLES Couples who are artists or writers may apply individually, understanding that one partner may be accepted and the other may not.
+Each artist or writer accepted for a residency will be offered a separate studio or workspace.
 Jentel is unable to invite spouses or partners to accompany artists in residence under any other circumstances.

-COLLABORATORS Collaborators may be accepted for a residency, however, both need to submit separate applications along with a joint proposal.
-Please indicate in the proposal the requirements for work space.
+COLLABORATORS Collaborators may be accepted for a residency; however, both need to submit separate applications along with a joint proposal.
+Please indicate in the proposal the requirements for the workspace.

 REAPPLICATION After five years have lapsed, previous residents may reapply for a residency by submitting a new application with new work and new character statement contacts.
-Artists who have applied previously may reapply by submitting a new application and new work.
+Artists who have applied previously may reapply by submitting a new application and a new work sample.

-LOCATION The Jentel Artist Residency Program is located on a 1000 acre plus working cattle ranch 20 miles southeast of Sheridan (Population 17,444).
-Set in the rolling sage hills along Piney Creek, numerous buildings cluster one of the original ranch houses which serves as a reception center.
-Spectacular views of the Big Horn Mountains are set against an ever changing backdrop of light and sky.
+LOCATION The Jentel Artist Residency Program is located on a working cattle ranch 20 miles southeast of Sheridan (Population 19,095).
+Set in the rolling sage hills along Piney Creek, numerous buildings cluster one of the original ranch houses, which serve as a reception center.
+Spectacular views of the Big Horn Mountains are set against an ever-changing backdrop of light and sky.

-FACILITIES Residencies provide time, space and facilities for research, experimentation and production for work and ideas in the visual and literary arts.
+FACILITIES Residencies provide time, space, and facilities for research, experimentation, and production of work and ideas in the visual and literary arts.
 Residents are at liberty to structure their own time and activity.
 They may choose to maintain their privacy or to engage with other residents and activities at Jentel.
-Each resident is offered separate living accommodations and work-space.
-Large well lighted studios are equipped with running water and adequate light for late work.
+Each resident is offered separate living accommodations and workspace.
+Large, well-lighted studios are equipped with running water and adequate light for late work.
 Writers need to bring their own writing materials and laptops.
 Areas inside and outside are reserved for residents.
-Common spaces include a library, recreation area, and a great room.
+Common spaces include a library, a recreation area, and a great room.
 A large kitchen adjacent to the living area may be used for food and meal preparation.
 A monthly stipend is provided to help defray personal expenses.

-DEPOSIT A $100 deposit is due within two weeks of notification.
-Receipt of deposit confirms the residency.
-The deposit is returned upon arrival at the residency program.
-If an artist or writer cancels a residency reservation less than three months prior to the beginning of the residency, the deposit is not refunded.
-There are no fees charged for the residency.
+FEES: There are no fees charged for the residency.
+The receipt of a $100 reservation deposit is due within two weeks of notification of the residency award and confirms the residency.
+The reservation deposit is returned during orientation at the residency.
+When an artist or writer cancels a residency reservation less than two months prior to the beginning of the residency, they waive the return of the reservation deposit.

 CHILDREN Accommodations for children and family members are not provided.